samgutentag/samgutentag.github.io/index.markdown

 ## Gutentag, World!

 Hi, I'm Sam Gutentag.
-I am a Developer Relations Engineer at [Audius][audius], a Tinkerer, a Data Enthusiast, a decent Home Chef, a Husband and a Father.
+I am a Sr. Developer Relations Engineer at [Trunk][trunk], a Tinkerer, a Data Enthusiast, a decent Home Chef, a Husband and a Father.

 Keep up with my public facing work, and a few side projects, on [Github][github] and via [blog